Michael Kannengieser's Substack Page

 On this job, you’ll have secrets which you won’t tell your wife, your parents, your priest, or anyone that you know, except your partner.
 Those things die with you.

-Man, was he right about that.
+Man, he was right.
 As of today, I have nothing but a few photos to remind me of the time I had with my friend.
-In many ways, it is as if he never existed.
-There is no one else who I can turn to and talk about all of the things I did with him, and no one who will understand except other cops; and, still there are things that even they should not be privy to.
+It is as if he never existed.
+There is no one else who I can turn to and talk to about all the things I did with him, and no one who will understand except other cops; and still there are things that even they should not be privy to.
 All of that died with my partner.

 A long time ago, we rode in a sector car together.
 That’s for life.